-The College of Arts and Sciences is composed of three academic divisions.
+The College of Arts & Sciences is composed of three academic divisions.

-The Humanities at Bucknell study the capacities and forms of expression that make up the human experience - language, memory, symbol, and aesthetic appreciation.
+The arts and humanities at Bucknell study the capacities and forms of expression that make up the human experience — language, memory, symbol and aesthetic appreciation.

-Students majoring in classics, East Asian studies, English, history, language and literatures, philosophy, and religion engage in two vital aspects of liberal learning: first, conscious participation in historical, literary, and linguistic traditions, and second, a personal consideration of those questions that help them examine life and seek its meaning.
+Students majoring in classics & ancient Mediterranean studies, comparative humanities, East Asian studies, English, history, language and literatures, philosophy and religion engage in two vital aspects of liberal learning: first, conscious participation in historical, literary and linguistic traditions, and second, a personal consideration of those questions that help them examine life and seek its meaning.

-Students in the humanities—as in other areas of study at Bucknell—are encouraged to approach their subject matter in a variety of ways, such as undergraduate research projects; creating art or participating in music, drama, and dance performances; becoming members of the Arts or Humanities Residential Colleges.
+Students in the arts and humanities — as in other areas of study at Bucknell — are encouraged to approach their subject matter in a variety of ways, such as undergraduate research projects; creating art or participating in music, drama and dance performances; becoming members of the Arts, Humanities, or Languages & Cultures Residential Colleges.

-Courses of study within the social sciences include professional programs in education, accounting, and management, and programs in anthropology, economics, geography, political science, psychology, and sociology.
-In addition, there are several interdisciplinary majors combining social science courses with the humanities or natural sciences, including environmental studies, Latin American studies, international relations, and women's studies.
+Courses of study within the social sciences include programs in anthropology, economics, education, geography, political science, psychology and sociology.
+In addition, there are several interdisciplinary majors combining social science courses with the humanities or natural sciences, including environmental studies, Latin American studies, international relations and women's & gender studies.

-Bucknell's Social science programs benefit greatly by their close interaction with all of the other academic programs on campus.
-Students engage in such out-of-the classroom initiatives as the Global, Society and Technology, and Social Justice, Residential College Programs, community internships and service projects, and undergraduate research.
-All of the activities support a common objective of the social sciences: to understand and address - through research, analysis, and synthesis of knowledge - the profound social problems faced by humankind.
+Bucknell's social science programs benefit greatly by their close interaction with all of the other academic programs on campus.
+Students engage in such out-of-the classroom initiatives as the Global, Society & Technology and Social Justice, Residential College Programs, community internships and service projects and undergraduate research.
+All of the activities support a common objective of the social sciences: to understand and address — through research, analysis and synthesis of knowledge — the profound social problems faced by humankind.

-Bucknell's science and mathematics programs—animal behavior, biology, cell biology/biochemistry, chemistry, computer science, environmental studies, geology, mathematics, and physics—maintain a common commitment to the principle that students learn most effectively through a hands-on, laboratory and field-centered approach to learning the sciences.
+Bucknell's science and mathematics programs — animal behavior, biology, biophysics, cell biology/biochemistry, chemistry, computer science, environmental geosciences, environmental science, geology, mathematics, neuroscience and physics — maintain a common commitment to the principle that students learn most effectively through a hands-on, laboratory and field-centered approach to learning the sciences.
 Underlying the teaching and research that informs these courses of study is the conviction that each student should have a fundamental understanding of the nature of scientific inquiry and its applications.